Waves, Crystals and Chaos

 Edge Behaviour top

 These rules are divided into two according to the type of oscillations that form on boundaries.
 The short period rules form simple period two period oscillators on boundaries while the long period rules form complex oscillators.
-Initialised with a random pattern the long period rules of the Category Crystallising form islands that often do not stop shrinking until either the universe is all one state or contains bands of alternate state sometimes with Static Debris in a similar fashion to the Wave Category rules.
+Initialised with a random pattern the long period rules of the Category Crystallising form islands that often do not stop shrinking until either the universe is all one state or contains bands of alternate state sometimes with Ash in a similar fashion to the Wave Category rules.

 Short Period Rules